react-navigation/react-navigation.github.io/versioned_docs/version-6.x/troubleshooting.md

 - To pass complex data to another screen.
 Instead of passing the data `params`, you can store that complex data somewhere else (like a global store), and pass an id instead.
 Then the screen can get the data from the global store using the id.
 See [what should be in params](params.md#what-should-be-in-params).
 - Pass data, callbacks etc. from a parent to child screens.
 You can either use React Context, or pass a children callback to pass these down instead of using params.
 See [passing additional props](hello-react-navigation.md#passing-additional-props).

 If you don't use state persistence or deep link to the screen which accepts functions in params, then the warning doesn't affect you and you can safely ignore it.
-To ignore the warning, you can use `YellowBox.ignoreWarnings`.
+To ignore the warning, you can use `LogBox.ignoreLogs`.

 Example: